Announcing DeepSource's partnership with Hacktoberfest

 Enabling contributors to make their first meaningful pull-request

 Open-source software permeates our everyday life.
 Maintainers take all the burden to keep these projects thriving, and they need all the help they can get through meaningful contributions.
 We understand that making the first contribution can often be intimidating; Discover can help you.

 Discover lists thousands of open-source projects that have code quality issues up for grabs.
 These issues are easy to fix, so you can make your first pull-request and get involved with your favourite project.
 Each issue flagged by DeepSource also has a clear and detailed description explaining what the issue is and guidance on how to fix it.
 You'll learn something new every time you resolve an issue — and also make an open-source project better.

-We’ve a lot of activities planned throughout this October, and we can’t wait for you to join us.
-Participate in one of the events we’ll host, hang out with our engineering team and other open-source developers in our Discord server, or meet us at the after-parties in San Francisco and Bangalore.
+We've a lot of activities planned throughout this October, and we can't wait for you to join us.
+Participate in one of the events we'll host, or meet us at the after-parties in San Francisco and Bangalore.